North by Northwest: Release

 The film opened on July 1, 1959, at the United Artists Theatre in Chicago.
 It had a seven-week run at Radio City Music Hall in August and September 1959.
 One trailer for North by Northwest features Hitchcock presenting himself as the owner of Alfred Hitchcock Travel Agency and telling the viewer he has made a motion picture to advertise these wonderful vacation stops.
 A new 70mm restoration of the film, remastered in 13K resolution from the original VistaVision elements, premiered at the 2024 Tribeca Festival on June 12, 2024, to celebrate the film's 65th anniversary.

 Home media

-North by Northwest was released on the Blu-ray Disc format in the United States in November 2009, by Warner Bros. with a 1080p VC-1 encoding.
-This release is a special 50th-anniversary edition, restored and remastered from original VistaVision elements.
+North by Northwest was released on Blu-ray in the United States in November 2009, by Warner Bros. with a 1080p VC-1 encoding.
+This release was a special 50th-anniversary edition, restored and remastered from original VistaVision elements.
 A DVD edition was also released.
 A 65th anniversary 4K Ultra HD Blu-ray was released in 2024 by Warner Bros.
 Home Entertainment.